Conflict Is Not The Real Problem

 The formula is more like this: expect conflict, repair quickly, and actively outweigh the hard moments with enough positive ones to keep the relationship emotionally safe.

-Those two moves can shift the entire tone of a conflict.
-They interrupt autopilot, restore agency, and help both partners remember that the relationship matters more than winning the moment.
+This one move can shift the entire tone of a conflict.
+It interrupts autopilot, restores agency, and helps both partners remember that the relationship matters more than winning.

 Keep connecting,